U2 concert uses stunning visuals to open massive Sphere venue in Las Vegas

 “Let there be no mistake, there is only one Larry Mullen Jr,” Berg said.

-As U2 wrapped up their show, a bright light shined from the ceiling and the massive screen began to fill with images of birds, insects and reptiles above a lake.
-The band closed its first Sphere concert with “Beautiful Day," which one three Grammys in 2001.
+As U2 wrapped up the show, a bright light shined from the ceiling and the massive screen began to fill with images of birds, insects and reptiles above a lake.
+The band closed its first Sphere concert with “Beautiful Day," which won three Grammys in 2001.

 UPDATED: Please read and follow our commenting policy: